telerik/winforms-docs/chart/understanding-radchart-elements/axis-labels.md

 The YAxis.AxisLabel.Appearance.RotationAngle = 325.

->note This isn't a recommended or usual approach but serves to illustrate the flexibility of the object model.
+>tip This isn't a recommended or usual approach but serves to illustrate the flexibility of the object model.
 >